Menu

 Does the Java playground support Scanner and System.in?

+Yes.
 Scanner sc = new Scanner(System.in); sc.nextInt(); and BufferedReader-based patterns both read your typed lines exactly the way they would when you run java Main locally and type at the terminal.
-Great for interview-style problems.
+Good for interview-style problems.